Data Access

 Using Multiple EntityManagerFactories

-If you need to use JPA against multiple data sources, you likely need one EntityManagerFactory per data source.
+If you need to use JPA against multiple datasources, you likely need one EntityManagerFactory per datasource.
 The LocalContainerEntityManagerFactoryBean from Spring ORM allows you to configure an EntityManagerFactory for your needs.
-You can also reuse JpaProperties to bind settings for each EntityManagerFactory, as shown in the following example:
+You can also reuse JpaProperties to bind settings for a second EntityManagerFactory.
+Building upon the example for configuring a second DataSource, a second EntityManagerFactory can be defined as shown in the following example:

 • Java